idris-bayes/melocule/README.md

 - `fmttm`: executes the Fly Me To The Moon example.
 - `midi`: generates MIDI files for all examples.
 - `pdfs`: generates PDFs of all MIDI files in the `out/` directory.
+- `generate`: generates all MIDI and PDF files.
+- `all`: builds melocule, and generates the MIDI and PDF files for every example.

 Your generated MIDI and PDF files are contained in the `out/` directory.